orionzhou/demo/cis_trans/README.md

     - `hybB_rep1`, `hybB_rep2`, ..., : allele-specific read counts in for allele B (e.g., Mo17) in hybrid replicates
   - Parent columns must start with `parA_` and `parB_`, and hybrid columns must start with `hybA_` and `hybB_`
   - Both parents and hybrid can each take one or more replicates
+  - The script can also make inference on cis/trans patterns in a control/treatment experimental setup, e.g., whether the gene expression levels before and after stress treatment follows a cis or trans regulatory pattern
+    - check this page how to run the script in "differential" mode

 * Before running the script it is also recommended to estimate two parameters using DESeq2, the sample-wise `size factor` as well as the gene-wise `dispersion`
   - check this excellent walkthrough and explanation on [what these two parameters mean and how to estimate them with DESeq2](https://hbctraining.github.io/DGE_workshop/lessons/04_DGE_DESeq2_analysis.html)